Light Red Line (Bangkok): Future extensions

 In July 2016, the cabinet approved the construction of the Bang Sue–Phaya Thai–Makkasan–Hua Mak segment.
 However, the 15 km, 4 station western extension Taling Chan to Salaya was due to be tendered first by September 2018 and then slated for the 2nd half of 2019.
 However, the tender was further delayed until 2021 as the Transport Minister has requested the new Department of Railways to investigate conducting PPP tenders for this extension.
-The decision to change the extensions to PPP projects and tender out the operation of the line with a 50 year concession was opposed by the SRT and SRT union.
+The decision to change the extensions to PPP projects and tender out the operation of the line with a 50-year concession was opposed by the SRT and SRT union.
 On 10 February 2021, the Department of Railways announced that in April 2021 the SRT would issue the tenders for the west extensions to Salaya and from Taling Chan to Siriraj.
 However, the PPP tender process was subject to further review.

 In October 2021, the SRT announced that the PPP tenders would not be released until June 2022 with the aim to sign contracts for the extensions (with 50 year leases) in July 2023.
 However, this was delayed yet again to an initial October 2022 tender release and later a December 2022 date.
 In late October 2022, the SRT again delayed the tender time frame to February 2023 with an aim to sign contracts by May 2023 but the time frame was contingent on new Cabinet approval of an updated budget for the extension.
 At the same time, the SRT decided to defer the bidding for the 50 year operation concession and new EMUs to December 2024.
 Once the concession is contracted the SRTET will cease to operate the line.

 With the 14 May 2023 national elections and the expected time frame in the formation of a new government, it is unlikely that the tenders will be issued until late 2023.
 In late June, a MOT source expressed that the extension is likely be submitted to Cabinet in October 2023 for approval of a new budget of 10.67 billion baht to build the Salaya extension.
 If approved, a tender could be issued in the first quarter of 2024.

 Extensions for Phase II running from Taling Chan to Salaya and Phase III spur line from Taling Chan to Siriraj were approved by the Thai Cabinet on 17 June 2025.
-In addition, three infill stations of Rama VI Bridge, Bang Kruai (EGAT) and Ban Chim Phli were approved under a single construction contract totalling 20.5km.
+In addition, three infill stations of Rama VI Bridge, Bang Kruai (EGAT) and Ban Chim Phli were approved under a single construction contract totalling 20.5 km.
 The proposal had been submitted to the Cabinet secretariat on 27 March 2025 and expects to open bidding in late-2025.
 The approved budget decreased from 16.847 to 15.176 billion baht, with construction projected to run from January 2026 to December 2028 and services beginning in 2029.

 Construction segments based on M-Map: